JohannesHoppe/angular-date-value-accessor/README.md

 ## DateValueAccessor (UTC)

-The `DateValueAccessor` operates in UTC (Coordinated Universal Time).
+The original `DateValueAccessor` operates in UTC (Coordinated Universal Time).
-The HTML date input will read the UTC representation of the Date Object.
+The HTML date input will use the UTC representation of a given Date Object.
 When you select a date it will output an UTC date with the time set to 00:00 (UTC).

+**If you are unsure what to use, use the `LocalDateValueAccessor` and not the `DateValueAccessor`.**
+**Most users will expect the input field to correlate to their local clock.**

 Import the module via NgModule: